Usage basics for the Dataiku Python API#

-The public API of Dataiku is a powerful tool to automate tasks and programmatically interact with your instance’s components.
-This tutorial will guide you through its basics and provide a few good practices to use it efficiently.
+The public API of Dataiku is a powerful tool for automating tasks and programmatically interacting with your instance’s components.
+This tutorial will guide you through its basics and provide a few good practices for using it efficiently.

 Prerequisites#